asturias.com

 As an English saying goes: the life of a yew, the length of an era.

-As he lives so much, around him hundreds of symbolisms and even mythologies have been brewing.
-A totem that well is associated with life or death (possibly at two and eternity).
-Some argue that the sap of the yew tree was used by the Astures to inspire their ritual dances.
-Since those times the custom of plant the yew next to the house, the church or the hermitage.
-Even today this tradition is still alive.
-The Asturians remain faithful to a tree that once organized part of their beliefs and values, culture and territory, and that sheltered in their shadow assemblies and parties.
-On this side we have the tree of life.
-That of death comes from its semantics and the poison of its plants.
-In all European countries they were manufactured the best arcs with the yew wood.
+This tradition remains alive even today.
+Asturians remain faithful to a tree that once shaped part of their beliefs and values, culture and territory, and whose shade sheltered assemblies and celebrations.
+On this side, we have the tree of life.
+The tree of death derives from its symbolism and the poison of its leaves.
+Trees were made in every European country. the best arcs with the yew wood.
 The Romans learned it from the Greeks, and the modern states of the Roman empire.
 This warlike function enhanced the deadly nuance of the tree.
 Furthermore, the Latin name for yew, taxus, is likely to be related to toxon, the Greek name for the bow, and to toxicon, the Greek name for the poison with which the arrows were anointed.

 How are the yews?